This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

 For those targeting Coho and Chinook salmon in Puget Sound, Red or Green Label sizes are commonly used.
 When fishing out in the open ocean, the Blue Label size is often considered optimal.

 Pro Tip: Buy the packages that have the most scales intact.
 More scales increase flash which attracts more salmon.
-Thawing slowly and brining the herring makes it stiffer and more durable so it will fish longer.
+Thawing them slowly and brineing the herring makes it stiffer and more durable so it will fish longer.

 Salt water brine is good, or check out Pro-Cure Brine N Bite.